reyk/openiked/README.md

 `sh bootstrap` to generate the required build files.
 4. Run `./configure` in this directory to generate the Makefiles.
     - `./configure --help` will show you some available build options.
-    - For example, you can run the following when building on Apple OSX with MacPorts:
+    - For example, you can run the following when building on Apple OS X with MacPorts:
 ```
     ./configure --with-ssl-dir=/opt/local/ \